internet4000/radio4000-api-node-firebase/README.md

 - ytid [string]: provider id of a track media (Youtube only for now)

 example: `"5R5bETC_wvA"`

+## List of projects using the Radio4000 API.

+- [radio4000.com](https://github.com/internet4000/radio4000): the main website use this exact API.
+- [radio4000-player-vue](https://github.com/internet4000/radio4000-player-vue): the media player used by radio4000.com is a vue.js project calling the API directly.

+Do you want your project to appear here?
+Get in touch!

 ## Frequently and not-frequently asked questions (FAQNFAQ)